Community.ReadWrite.All

 Select Permission Type

-Choose Application permissions or Delegated permissions and search for Community.ReadWrite.All
+Choose Application permissions or delegated permissions and search for Community.ReadWrite.All

 Grant Admin Consent

 Application permissions always require admin consent.
-Click "Grant admin consent" in the Azure portal.